 Ben Cohen and Jerry Greenfield: Ben & Jerry’s

-Ice cream is big business in the U.S., with the industry as a whole recording $5.15 billion in sales for 2015, and Ben & Jerry’s enjoys a large slice of that (ice cream) pie.
+Ice cream is big business in the U.S., with the nation consuming about 1.5 billion gallons a year, and Ben & Jerry’s enjoys a large slice of that (ala mode) pie.
 But it isn’t the pursuit of profits that puts Ben Cohen and Jerry Greenfield on the list of the best business partners.

 Bill Gates and Paul Allen: Microsoft